emissary-ingress/emissary/reference/debugging.md

     ambassador-85c4cf67b-vg6p5   1/1       Running   0          1m
     ```

+2. Choose a pod that you want to examine in the Diagnostics Console with: `kubectl port-forward -n ambassador <ambassador-pod-name> 8877`.
+3. Then, check the Ambassador deployment with the following: `kubectl get -n ambassador deployments`

+    After a brief period, the terminal will print something similar to the following:

+    ```console
+    $ kubectl get deployments
+    NAME         DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    ambassador   3         3         3            3           1m
+    ```

+4. Check that the “desired” number of Pods equals the “current” or “available” number of pods.
+If they are **not** equal, check the status of the associated pods with the following command: `kubectl get pods -n ambassador`.
-4. If any of the Pods have a status of “not started,” use the following command to “describe” the Deployment pods: `kubectl describe deployment ambassador`
+5. Use the following command for details about the history of the Deployment: `kubectl describe -n ambassador deployment ambassador`

     * Look for data in the “Replicas” field near the top of the output.
 For example:
         `Replicas: 3 desired | 3 updated | 3 total | 3 available | 0 unavailable`

     * Look for data in the “Events” log field near the bottom of the output, which often displays data such as a fail image pull, RBAC issues, or a lack of cluster resources.
 For example:

-        ```
+        ```console
         Events:
         Type    Reason              Age     From                      Message
         ----    ------              ----    ----                      -------
         Normal  ScalingReplicaSet    2m     deployment-controller      Scaled up replica set ambassador-85c4cf67b to 3
         ```

-5. Additionally, use the following command to “describe” the individual pods: `kubectl get pods` and then `kubectl describe pods ambassador-<name>`
+5. Additionally, use the following command to “describe” the individual pods: `kubectl describe pods -n ambassador <ambassador-pod-name>`

     * Look for data in the “Status” field near the top of the output.
 For example, `Status: Running`